rickhenderson/IntroToMarketing/Ch 2 What is Marketing.md

 A product is just a tool for solving a problem.

 *market*: A market is a set of actual and potential buyers for a product, service, or idea.

+## Designing a Customer-Driven Marketing Strategy
+*marketing management*: art and science of choosing target markets and building profitable relationships with them

+A marketing manager has to ask two questions:
+* What customers will we serve? (define a target market)
+* What is our value proposition?

+Market segmentation vs. target marketing

+Only select customers you can serve well and profitably!
+You can't be all things to all people.

+###Five Concepts used in Marketing
+* production
+* product
+* selling
+* marketing
+* societal marketing